postmanlabs/labs-docs/src/pages/docs/writing-scripts/script-references/test-examples.md

 ### Asserting that a value is in a set

-You can check a response value against a list of valid options:
+Check a response value against a list of valid options:

 ```js
 pm.test("Value is in valid list", () => {